-- -process\initialization\time\max [integer] This is the maximum time a process is allowed to remain in the "initializing" state, before DUCC terminates it.
-The error counts as an initialization error towards the initialization failure cap. - --process\jvm\args [list] This specifies additional arguments to be passed to the Job Process JVM as a blank-delimited list of strings.
+- --process\initialization\time\max [integer] This is the maximum time a process is allowed to remain in the "initializing" state, before DUCC terminates it.
+The error counts as an initialization error towards the initialization failure cap. - --process\jvm\args [list] This specifies additional arguments to be passed to all of the job processes as a blank-delimited list of strings.
 Example: